Use of Student Rooms

 Right of Entry

 Students’ right to privacy in their bedrooms is respected by the College to the extent practical.
 In most instances, the College is able to give students advance notice of a need to enter student rooms.
 A submitted work order acts as permission for facilities and grounds personnel to enter a student’s room for the purpose of making the requested repair(s).
-By requesting maintenance service within a student's assigned room or anywhere in their apartment/mod, a student implicitly authorize a facilities and grounds worker to enter their room, bedroom or apartment/mod to perform the service that you have requested.
+By requesting maintenance service within a student's assigned room or anywhere in their apartment/mod, a student implicitly authorizes a facilities and grounds worker to enter their room, bedroom or apartment/mod to perform the service that you have requested.

 Other appropriate College employees may enter student rooms under the following conditions: